apache/incubator-kie-tools/kie-wb-common-cli/kie-wb-common-cli-migration-tool/README.md

 The tool will show a Wizard to choose between:

-* Run one of the available migration tools (Project or Forms Migration)
+* Run one of the available migration tools (Project, System Configuration or Forms Migration)
 * Run all the available migration tools sequentially.
 * Exit the migration tool.

 The tool will do the migration in-place: when the tool finishes a successful run, the `$NIOGIT` directory will be ready for use with the new workbench.

-*IMPORTANT*: Because the tool migrates in-place, it's important to make backups before use.
+*VERY IMPORTANT*: Because the tool migrates in-place, it's important to make backups before use.

 Batch Mode
 ----------